banbara/teaspoon/README.md

 ### OPTIONAL REQUIREMENTS
 - Perl 3 for decoding answer sets to solutions of ITC competition format
-- C++ for validating solutions of ITC competition format
+- g++ for validating solutions of ITC competition format

 ### USAGE